Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Listed as inventor on patent

-Design Researcher | 2018
+Designer | 2018

 Problem: Our client had an interest in creating an innovative consumer light switch.